qqtop/Nim-Snippets/README.md

 Tested on linux only.

-For color utilities see https://github.com/qqtop/NimCx
+For cx color utilities see https://github.com/qqtop/NimCx

 Screenshot from updatNimCompiler